 Originally from Rathfarnham in Dublin, Seán and his wife Pamela have been living in Tallaght since they married in the eighties.

-- He was also a member of Sinn Féin’s Ard Chomhairle.
+- He has served as a member of Sinn Féin’s Ard Chomhairle.

 - Secretary of the Sinn Féin mission to the Forum for Peace and Reconciliation in Dublin Castle, which predated the Good Friday Agreement negotiations.

-- He also represented Sinn Féin in the multi-party negotiations that led to the Good Friday Agreement and has traveled internationally to promote the party’s peace strategy.
+- He also represented Sinn Féin in the multi-party negotiations that led to the Good Friday Agreement and has travelled internationally to promote the party’s peace strategy.

 - Seán was first elected as a councillor on South Dublin County Council in 1999.